Judge Lee Elkins of The Kings County Family Court has ruled that parents with jail sentences aren’t automatically negligent.

 In Matter of Alicia G., Judge Elkins denied this request because special consideration must be given to the fact that both parents are incarcerated.
 Muhammad had participated in programs run by Heartshare Human Services.
 She was removed from these programs on disciplinary grounds, but the judge did not feel that this was a reason to deem her permanently negligent.
 Graham only suggested his sister care for Alicia, but she declined.
 NY courts won’t terminate Graham’s parental rights as long as Muhammad is found not to be negligent.
 As a result, Alicia will not be eligible for permanent adoption.

 The moral of the story is to always prepare for your child’s well-being, especially if you and your spouse intend to break the law.
-Going to prison is bad enough without worrying about losing custody of your child.
+Going to prison is bad enough without worrying about losing child custody of your own child.
 Crime never pays, but providing for your children’s future always does.